Jack Nicholson: Legal issues

 In a criminal complaint filed on February 8, 1994, Robert Blank stated that Nicholson, then 56, approached Blank's Mercedes-Benz while he was stopped at a red light in North Hollywood.
 After accusing Blank of cutting him off in traffic, Nicholson used a golf club to bash the roof and windshield of Blank's car.
 A witness confirmed Blank's account of the incident and misdemeanor charges of assault and vandalism were filed against Nicholson.
 Charges were dropped after Nicholson apologized to Blank, and the two reached an undisclosed settlement, which included a reported $500,000 check from Nicholson.

-In 1996, a lawsuit was brought against him alleging that he promised a woman named Catherine Sheehan $1,000 for sex and then assaulted her when she asked for the money.
+In 1996, a lawsuit was brought against Nicholson alleging that he promised a woman named Catherine Sheehan $1,000 for sex and then assaulted her when she asked for the money.
 Sheehan received a settlement of about $40,000, but filed another lawsuit against him, arguing that the settlement was insufficient to cover the injuries inflicted upon her, including brain trauma, which she said were "actually killing her."
 The case was dismissed.

 Celebrity friendships

-Nicholson lived next door to Marlon Brando for a number of years on Mulholland Drive in Beverly Hills.
+Nicholson lived next door to Marlon Brando for a number of years on Mulholland Drive in Beverly Hills, California.
 Warren Beatty also lived nearby, earning the road the nickname "Bad Boy Drive".
 After Brando's death in 2004, Nicholson purchased his bungalow for $6.1 million, with the purpose of having it demolished.
 Nicholson said he did so out of respect for Brando's legacy, as it had become too expensive to renovate the "derelict" building, which was plagued by mold.

-Nicholson's friendship with author-journalist Hunter S. Thompson is described in Thompson's autobiography Kingdom of Fear.
+Nicholson's friendship with author-journalist Hunter S. Thompson is described in Thompson's autobiography Kingdom of Fear (2003).
 After Thompson died in 2005, Nicholson and fellow actors Johnny Depp, John Cusack, and Sean Penn attended his private memorial service in Colorado.
 Nicholson was also a close friend of Robert Evans, the producer of Chinatown, and after Evans lost Woodland, his home, as the result of a 1980s drug bust, Nicholson and other friends of Evans bought Woodland to give it back to him.
 Nicholson is also friends with fellow New Jerseyans Danny DeVito and Joe Pesci.